Sanjana651/stratascratch/README.md

 - Using DISTINCT ON as a derived table (subquery in FROM) before joining
 - Scoping an aggregate subquery (MAX/MIN) to match the same filter condition as the outer query
 - Window functions (AVG() OVER (PARTITION BY ...)) to attach group-level aggregates without collapsing rows
+- IN with a fixed list of literal values (shorthand for multiple OR conditions)
+- SUM() with no GROUP BY to collapse all matching rows into one combined total

 ---